kthcloud/docs/hugo/content/maintenance/hostProvisioning.md

     12. Upload or paste the cloud-init file generated in **step 2**
     13. Click `Start deployment for machine`
     15. Wait for machine to be under the category `Deployed`
-6. Verify installation (sys-cluster)
-    1. SSH into the node

-7. Verify installation (deploy-cluster)

 ### Next steps
 If you did not deploy the first node in a cluster, you don't need to do anything more.